ipfs/go-ds-s3/README.md

-# S3 Datastore Implementation
+# Google Cloud Storage Datastore Implementation

-This is an implementation of the datastore interface backed by amazon s3.
+This is an implementation of the datastore interface backed by google cloud storage.

 **NOTE:** Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282